davaxe/AdventOfCode2023/README.md

 # Advent of Code 2023 - Rust Solutions
 This repository contains my solutions for the Advent of Code 2023 challenges, written in Rust.
-Each day's solution is organized into a separate crates for clarity and ease of navigation.
+Each day's solution is organized into separate crates for clarity and ease of navigation.

 # Structure